Advanced Ultrasound Services

 An ultrasound is used to produce images of the body’s organs or blood flow, with high-frequency sound waves.
 At Longhorn Imaging in Austin and Central Texas, our highly trained team uses the most advanced ultrasound technology to reveal these important images in real time.
 Moreover, since this type of technology relies on sound waves, there is no exposure to radiation.
 An ultrasound can be helpful for a number of conditions, including detecting tumors, determining how far along a pregnancy is, examining the size and position of a developing baby, and inspecting the reproductive and abdominal organs.

-If you need an ultrasound, our imaging specialists can provide the compassionate and skilled care you deserve to obtain the results you need.
+If you need an ultrasound in Austin, our imaging specialists can provide the compassionate and skilled care you deserve to obtain the results you need.
 We will answer any questions you may have throughout the process and address your concerns, so you can have total clarity on what to expect when you visit our office.
-Call us today to schedule a consultation at any of our imaging centers in Marble Falls, Onion Creek, or Bastrop.

 Ultrasound tests can provide a wide range of benefits.
 Compared to other tests that need to utilize substances that act as contrast agents, an ultrasound does not require administering contrast chemicals to emphasize any areas within the body.
 Given that many people are allergic to some of these substances, not having to use them in an ultrasound helps ensure patient safety.
 Other benefits of an ultrasound include: